Hormone Replacement Therapy for Women

 Testosterone

-Testosterone is key for reproduction, it plays a role in fertility, mood and bone health.
+Testosterone (T) is key for reproduction, it plays a role in fertility, mood and bone health.
 Testosterone is produced in the ovaries and in the adrenal glands.
 When the ovaries stop functioning the adrenals acquire dysfunction and can become under active.

 Testosterone dysfunction can also be iatrogenic from hysterectomies, and cancer treatments.

-Symptoms of Low T in Women
+Symptoms of Low T in Women:

 - Low libido